ltrgoddard/thesis/temp.markdown

-As Graham Harman points out, the arche-fossil ‘is not an argument.’[^318] Rather, it is a provocative thought experiment, designed to raise a problem which it will be the task of the remaining chapters to analyse, and to raise it in the most effective and convincing manner possible.
+As Graham Harman points out, the arche-fossil ‘is not an argument.’[^318] Rather, it is a provocative thought experiment, designed to raise a problem which it is the task of the remaining chapters of the book to analyse, and to raise it in the most effective and convincing manner possible.
 This strategic aspect has a tendency to bleed into the main stream of Meillassoux’s demonstrations.
 Thus, in a recapitulation of his argument at the beginning of Chapter 3, he describes how correlationism ‘institutes a certain kind of solipsism,